30 Cooking Tricks They Only Teach You in Culinary School

 If you're using a bunch of cherry tomatoes in a recipe, Buckingham recommends placing them in between two plates or lids, and then running your knife through the middle.
 You'll cut them quickly and evenly.

-Buckingham recommends having a designated “compost bowl” on the counter right above your cutting board as you prep.
+Buckingham suggests having a designated "compost bowl" on the counter right above your cutting board as you prep.
 Toss the scraps and tail ends of produce in as you go, making it super simple to toss scraps in a bigger compost later.
-For easy clean up, line the bowl with a compost bag so you can wrap it up and toss it in when you’re done.
+For easy clean-up, line the bowl with a compost bag so you can wrap it up and toss it in when you're done.

 If you're trying to eat healthier by getting into the green smoothie game, Guy recommends adding a pinch of salt to cut the bitterness of whatever leafy greens you're blending up.